-Fear obviously can be rational and is at times necessary and important, and yet it can be totally and completely irrational, and these days, most of the time it is unnecessary and harmful.
+Fear can be rational and is, at times, necessary and important.
+And yet, it can be totally and completely irrational.
+These days, a lot of the time it is unnecessary and harmful.
 Differentiating between the two is about as helpful and important to our health and the health of all of our relationships, including the relationship we have with Mother Earth, as anything could be.
-Fear most likely exists as a survival response to danger, as our most basic need is survival.
+Fear most likely exists as a survival response to danger; our most basic need is survival.
 Without surviving, there is nothing else.
-So, it may be our most important emotion (if that’s what it actually is).
-Yet survival and physical danger are pretty much a non-issue for most of us in our daily lives, yet fear in its pure form (of being scared shitless) or in the form of worry and anxiety is all to common in our daily lives.
-Unwittingly, fear is the driving factor guiding our lives in so many of our desires, choices and decisions.
+It may be our most important emotion (if that’s what it actually is).
+Even though survival and physical danger are pretty much a non-issue for most of us in our daily lives, fear in its pure form (of being scared shitless), or in the form of worry and anxiety, is all too common.
+Unwittingly, fear is the driving factor, guiding our lives in so many of our desires, choices, and decisions.
 Fear affects body image and can poison the relationship we have with ourselves.
-Fear can prevent us from seeing our own beauty and looking positively on our life and the challenges that are shaping us and strengthening us!
-Fear can dictate the way we dress or the job you want or have, fear steers decisions like the friendships you choose.
+Fear can prevent us from seeing our own beauty and looking positively at our life and the challenges that are shaping us and strengthening us!
+Fear can dictate the way we dress or the job we want or have.
+Fear steers decisions like the friendships you choose.
 In the form of jealousy, fear can affect your relationships, and in the form of anxiety, it can affect your health and making clear decisions, and your parenting which obviously affects our children.
 In other words, fear is a real Motherfucker!
 I hope you’re not scared of that word.
 My guess is, fear is responsible for at least 80% of the negative news stories, and fear is why the media focuses on the negative (they’re scared of not getting good ratings).
-Government parties acting out of fear dictate policy decisions, corporations (and CEOs) acting out of fear (of the bottom line and job security) dictate quality decisions, and businesses acting out of fear dictate marketing decisions, location decisions and employee pay and policy decisions.
+Government parties acting out of fear dictate policy decisions, corporations (and CEOs) acting out of fear (of the bottom line and job security) dictate quality decisions, and businesses acting out of fear dictate marketing decisions, location decisions, and employee pay and policy decisions.
 This is the biggest problem with capitalism.
 Its ideas and benevolent intentions are tainted by the fearful folks who are so scared that they don’t have enough, rationalizing toxic behavior and harmful shortcuts, because as my dad used to say, you can rationalize anything.

 Most fears (not all) are learned behaviors passed to us by our parents and culture.
 Fears inhibit the actualization of our deepest desires of contentment and our Judeo-Christian values “do not judge” and “Ten Commandments,“ as well as actualizing our American Declaration of Independence ideals of equality.
 To live Jesus’s teachings, I need to transcend my fears; to adhere to the Ten Commandments, I need to face my fears.
 Martin Luther King, Mahatma Gandhi risked their life (faced fear), as well as Mother Teresa and Nelson Mandela all demonstrated and propagated not a fearless existence, but an existence that was dominated by benevolence instead of malevolence (fear).
 Mohammad Ali was the greatest boxer of all time (sorry Floyd), yet his greatest act was outside the ring, his willingness to sacrifice all and go to prison for his beliefs.
 What we see in the news and what we disdain and detest most, is simply a reflection of the fear within us.
 Remember, “let him who is without sin cast the first stone.”